WESTERN WASHINGTON

 The 110 mile long western Washington section of the Palouse to Cascades Trail (from the western slopes of the Cascade Mountains to the Columbia River) is owned and operated by Washington State Parks as the Palouse to Cascades State Park Trail, (previously the Iron Horse State Park Trail/John Wayne Pioneer Trail) and does not require a permit for day use.
 However, as with all Washington State Parks, a Discover Pass is required to park at the trailheads.
 The 22 miles of the PTCT just west of the Columbia River through the Army's Yakima Training Center, is subject to YTC rules although administrated by WA State Parks.
 A self-administered sign-in permit is required at the Yakima Training Center trailheads.

-Starting in the west at Cedar Falls (on Rattlesnake Lake near North Bend) the trail climbs east through evergreen forests, crossing high trestles, and traveling under the summit of Snoqualmie Pass through the 2.3 mile long Snoqualmie Tunnel (the longest trail tunnel in the country).
+Starting in the west at Cedar Falls (on Rattlesnake Lake near North Bend) the trail climbs east through evergreen forests, crossing high trestles, and traveling under the summit of Snoqualmie Pass through the 2.3 mile long Snoqualmie Tunnel (the longest rail trail tunnel in the country).
 Exiting the tunnel east of the Cascades at Hyak, the trail descends gradually, skirting the eastern shore of Lake Keechelus, then following the Yakima River through the Upper Yakima River Canyon, traversing the farmland of the Kittitas Valley and finally, crossing the arid shrub-steppe habitat of the Army's Yakima Training Center to the Columbia River.

-Palouse to Cascades State Park Trail includes numerous trailheads with good signage, 5 primitive hiker/biker campsites (See Route Map for locations. $12.00 camp site fee is required - collection box at sites), and a generally well-maintained crushed gravel surface, with the exception of the sandy section through the Training Center.
-There are two additional hiker/biker campsites at Lake Easton State Park, which the trail passes through.
+Palouse to Cascades State Park Trail includes numerous trailheads with good signage, 5 primitive hiker/biker campsites (See Route Map for locations. $12.00 camp site fee is required - collection box at sites), and a generally well-maintained crushed gravel surface, with the exception of sandy sections through the Yakima Training Center.
+There are two additional hiker/biker campsites at Lake Easton State Park, which the trail passes through.More information can be obtained through Washington State Parks (Parks General Information Center - 360-902-8844) or :

 NOTE: